AMorgaut/babel-plugin-transform-class/README.md

 ## Chosen Limitations from the ES6 standard

-1. This transform plugin do not properly subclassed native Objects such as `Date`, `Array`, `Function` Objects, etc
+1. This transform plugin do not properly extends native Objects such as `Date`, `Array`, `Function`, etc
 2. It does not support expressions as parent class, only class/constructor names
 3. It does not support getter/setter (they often are bad patterns, source of bugs, leaks, performance failures)
 4. It does not throw errors if you invoke the constructor without the new keyword (Linters are good enough to check that)